 Sections of Intermediate and Advanced Photography are also offered each Fall and Spring.
 Intermediate and advanced students build on their technical foundation by exploring the tools of digital photographic practice, including digital cameras, scanners, and inkjet printers, as well as extending their abilities in analog photography.

-Photography courses have a lab fee that covers photographic chemicals, software licenses, and equipment maintenance.
+Photography does not have a lab fee.
+Georgetown covers the cost of photographic chemicals, software licenses, and equipment maintenance.
 However, students still have to purchase some of their own supplies, including film and photographic paper.
 This expense is similar to the cost of books in other courses.